 The park opened in 1967 as a celebration of the 100th anniversary of Alaska’s purchase from Russia.
 It is a great place to learn about history and to stroll around and imagine Alaska in the early years.
 Here you can also find a theme park, with a train that runs inside the park, restaurants, shops and the entrance is free.

-DAY 6 ALASKA ITINERARY: From Fairbanks to Denali then Talkeetna
+DAY 6: Drive from Fairbanks to Denali then overnight in Talkeetna

 - DRIVING: Today the driving is 123 miles in about 2.5 hours